Did you know that pizza has its own day? National Pizza Day is February 9th! ?

-You just do the best you can depending upon where you are and what you have to work with.
+You simply do your best, depending on where you are and what you have to work with.

-- If you have a knife and fork, use them but often you will not in the casual settings where pizza is served.
+- If you have a knife and fork available, use them, but often you will not have utensils in the casual settings where pizza is served.
 Pizza is usually served as a “finger food.”

-PS) I’ve taught an hour-long manners class for elementary ages around the theme of pizza by including phone manners (role playing in pairs ordering the pizza), tipping and dealing with service people (when the pizza arrived), and of course basic table manners.
-It’s fun to have a class theme- the students love it!
+I’ve taught an hour-long manners class for elementary ages around the theme of pizza by including phone manners (role-playing in pairs ordering the pizza), tipping and politely dealing with service people (when the pizza arrived), and of course, basic table manners.
+Learning is more fun when you have a fun theme (and delicious pizza)!